hantsy/spring6-sandbox/docs/declarative-http-client.md

 If you're familiar with [Feign Client](https://github.com/OpenFeign/feign), you probably love its declarative approach to creating HTTP/REST clients.
 Spring Cloud has embraced this too, integrating Feign into its ecosystem with [Spring Cloud OpenFeign](https://spring.io/projects/spring-cloud-openfeign).

-Now, starting from **Spring 6**, the Spring Framework brings its own built-in declarative HTTP client.
+Now, starting from **Spring 6**, the Spring Framework brings its own built-in declarative HTTP client mechanism.
 Unlike other solutions, it leverages existing tools like `WebClient`, `RestClient`, and the classic `RestTemplate`.
-This means you can create HTTP clients by simply defining a Java interface and using annotations—clean, efficient, and powerful!
+This means you can create HTTP clients by simply defining a Java interface and using annotations.

 ---